wangziqi2013/wangziqi2013.github.io/_posts/2018-06-11-A-fully-associative-tagless-dram-cache.markdown

 cache controller will select a cache block not mapped by any TLB (assuming the range of all TLBs in the system cannot cover the entire L4; Otherwise TLB shootdown must also be performed), and put its cache address into the free queue.
 A background hardware process then flushes the cache entry back to main memory if the entry is dirty.
-Freed cache blocks are chained together using a free list, the head of which is also part of the GIPT.
+Freed cache blocks are chained together using a free list, the head of which is also part of the global information.
+By maintaining at least &alpha; free blocks, page walks will never be blocked because of the thoughput limit on write backs.